RasaHQ/rasa/docs/running-rasa-with-docker.rst

 .. note::

-    Since Docker Compose starts a set of Docker containers it is not longer possible to directly connect to one single container after executing the ``run`` command.
+    Since Docker Compose starts a set of Docker containers, it is no longer possible to directly connect to one single container after executing the ``run`` command.